Ssstlis/AudioAnalyze/docs/QuickStart.md

 - Source (service that provided the cover)

 Method may throws:
-- IllegalArgumentException when album title is empty or count < 1.
+- IllegalArgumentException when album title is empty or *count* < 1.
-- NoMatchesException when service responses are empty or contains
+- NoMatchesException when service responses or results are empty

 ### Typical usage pattern:
 ````java